 Team: 1 product designer, 1 researcher, 2 PMs, 2 engineering leads

-Video tours of real estate listings existed in a fractured, non-standardized state for many years before this project began.
-Some videos were set to music, some had narration, and many used a slideshow of still photos and called it a video tour.
+Video tours of real estate listings existed in a non-standardized state for many years before this project began.
+Some videos were set to music, some had narration, and many used a slideshow of still photos while calling it a video tour.

 Since we had very little experience creating a product like this in-house, we began the design process with user interviews.
 Speaking with agents and photographers around the country we quickly discovered the obstacles we were going to need to overcome for this product to be a success.

 At the time of our interviews the industry was split almost 50/50 between agents who took their own photographs and those who contracted with professionals.
-As the product designer on this project I knew I would need to create something simple enough for an amateur photographer but with a feature set that allowed professionals to work in a way they were used to.
+As the product designer on this project my goal was to create something simple enough for an amateur photographer but with a feature set that allowed professionals to work in a way they were used to.

-The first several rounds of sketches were similar to the video editing software professionals use with clips that could be trimmed, rearranged, deleted or otherwise edited into a final product.
-As the design process continued and early prototype testing began I became concerned that we were asking too much of our target users and decided to radically simplify the product to help users get over the anxiety they felt about creating the video walkthroughs and increase adoption.
+The first rounds of design I produced were similar to standard video editing software with clips that could be trimmed, rearranged, deleted or otherwise edited into a final product.
+As the design process continued and early prototype testing began, I became concerned that we were asking too much of our target users and worked with our research team to conduct a larger usability study.

-We settled on a set of constraints designed to guide novice users and create a standard for video presentation across our sites and apps.
-Videos were limited to a maximum length of 2-minutes to focus on highlights of the home and no sound would be captured during the walkthroughs as it created anxiety which acted as another barrier to the capture process.
-We also kept button interactions to an absolute minimum and users had the freedom to take one continuous walkthrough or pause and restart to create separate clips that were later crossfaded for a more professional look.
+Based on results we collected from the field it became clear to me that we needed to rethink our design for launch.
+We settled on a set of strict constraints designed to guide novice users and create a standard for video presentation across our sites and apps.
+Videos were limited to a maximum length of 2-minutes to focus on highlights of the home and no sound would be captured during the walk-through as it created anxiety which acted as another barrier to the capture process.
+We also kept button interactions to an absolute minimum and users had the freedom to take one continuous walk-through or pause and restart to create separate clips that were later cross-faded for a more professional look.